frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/35bf08ea0f5aec96e33b1234b7dc3d5a)

 The alpha layout aims to reduce lateral finger movement on the index finger.
-In fact, the lower keys of the inner columns have been removed entirely.
+In fact, the lower keys of the inner columns have now been removed entirely.

 An older version of the layout performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 Since then, changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).

-*Effective use of this layout **requires** comborolls.* For a layout that doesn't, see [Kyria v38](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v38/kyria-rsthd-prime).
+*Effective use of this layout **requires** comborolls.* For a layout that doesn't (so much), see [Kyria v38](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v38/kyria-rsthd-prime).

 These characters can only be accessed with comborolls: J, K and backslash.